All Episodes

 The folly of that is, I guess the Democrats still think they need to prove that they hate Bush so that their base doesn't abandon them.

-Well, look, I believe that it's important that the establishment inside the Beltway Democrats find their voice and know what they're standing up for and began to address some of the concerns that the activists are raising about what's taking place in Washington, D.C.
-I want to tell you folks what these people are giving us is a gift.
+Well, look, I believe that it's important that the establishment inside the Beltway Democrats find their voice and know what they're standing up for and begin to address some of the concerns that the activists are raising about what's taking place in Washington, D.C.

-Well, throughout the whole port deal, the Democrats were portraying themselves as strong on national security.
+I remind you again, the aftermath of the port deal, well, throughout the whole port deal, the Democrats were portraying themselves as strong on national security.

 And they were doing that falsely.

-That was wasn't about national security all.
+That wasn't about national security at all.

-Now, now that that issue's over with.
+Now, now that that issue is over with, no reason for national security.

-We gotta go after all these other things.
+We've got to go after all these other things.

-We've got to impeach Bush, we gotta censure Bush.
+We've got to impeach Bush.

 Think of the message this is sending to the enemies.